 Culture is Everything

-Mark and his team planted a church in 2011.
+Mark and his team planted a church not too long ago.

 But even before they officially launched the church, a culture was beginning to form.

 As Mark’s launch team grew, he cast vision, he formed relationships, and he developed priorities and timelines for everything from finances to community involvement.
 For both Mark and his team, it was all a rush of adrenaline, prayer and risk.
 If spiritual entrepreneurship is anything, it is a constant striving for that fine line between wisdom and faith.
 Some liken it to “storming hell with squirt guns.”
 It’s fun, but you better have a plan.